lsst-dm/nb_lsst_io/getting-started/logging-in.rst

 ==============

 Open `lsst-lsp-stable.ncsa.illinois.edu/nb <https://lsst-lsp-stable.ncsa.illinois.edu/nb>`__ in your web browser.
-Click the **Sign in with CILogon** button, then enter your NCSA Kerberos credentials on the NCSA CILogon page.
+Click the **Sign in with CILogon** button.
+This will take you to a page where you can choose an identity provider.
+You must choose NCSA as the provider the first time you log in (type NCSA in the search box to find it).
+Once you have chosen NCSA as the identity provider, click the **Log On** button and you will be taken to a page where you can enter your NCSA Kerberos credentials.

+You can add identity providers using the identity management page at https://identity.lsst.org/manage.
+Scroll to the bottom and click the **Add Identity** button.
+You will be asked to authenticate to the external identity provider after which you can use those credentials to log into the LSP.

 If you've forgotten your password, you can reset it at https://identity.ncsa.illinois.edu/reset.